screwdriver-cd/guide/docs/user-guide/commands.md

     command: node # Executable of the Habitat command
 ```

+#### Caveats
+- Cannot do the following in a pull request: publish a command, create a tag, delete a tag or command
+- A command can only be published by one pipeline

 ### Writing a screwdriver.yaml for your command repo

 To validate your command, run the `sd-cmd validate` command. `-f` stands for file (default `sd-command.yaml`).